 Black-billed gulls, for example, are Nationally Critical – just one step from extinction.
 They don’t receive the same attention as iconic species like kiwis, and yet they are far more likely to vanish forever unless measures are taken, and taken very soon, to reverse this trend.

 Declining is an early warning alarm, signalling something is wrong.
-Many birds and other species in this website that fall into this category, such as the white-fronted tern, are long lived.
+Many birds and other species in this website that fall into this category, such as the white-fronted tern and black-billed gull are long-lived.
 While the total number of birds might appear to be reasonably high, if insufficient juveniles are being recruited into the breeding population, once adults reach the end of their lifespan the population can drop catastrophically.

 Marlborough & Nelson